Terahertz radiation induced attractive-repulsive Fermi polaron conversion in transition metal dichalcogenide monolayers: Conclusion

 We show that the direct THz absorption process leading to polaron conversion exhibits a characteristic frequency dependence near the threshold, with a $(\hbar\omega - |E_{FP}|)^{3/2}$ scaling arising from the exciton correlations with the Fermi sea.
 At higher frequencies, the conversion rate aligns with the trion-based model.
 We also account for the effect of spectral broadening due to disorder and phonon scattering, which smoothens the absorption threshold.

 Furthermore, we demonstrate that intense THz pulses can significantly heat the electron gas via Drude absorption, and this heating gives rise to an additional conversion mechanism via collisions between high-energy electrons and polarons.
-This indirect process exhibits a strong exponential dependence on temperature and becomes comparable to the direct optical conversion at electron temperatures above $\sim 50$~K.
+This indirect process exhibits a strong exponential dependence on temperature and becomes comparable to the direct optical conversion at electron temperatures above $\sim 50$~K which can be achieved at low THz photon energies.

 Our results highlight the importance of many-body correlations and thermal effects in interpreting THz-induced exciton-trion dynamics and provide quantitative predictions for future experiments aimed at controlling excitonic states in two-dimensional semiconductors including emerging systems of van der Waals magnets such as CrSBr where the trion binding energies also correspond to the THz spectral range~\cite{Tabataba-Vakili:2024aa,PhysRevB.111.205301}.